 apt-get install libompl-dev ompl-demosNote that this package does not include Python bindings.

-sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list' wget http://packages.ros.org/ros.key -O - | sudo apt-key add -
+sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list' wget http://packages.ros.org/ros.key -O - | sudo apt-key add -and install OMPL:

 sudo apt-get update sudo apt-get install ros-`rosversion -d`-omplPlease see MoveIt! for further information.